-Pandya has held many roles in Rotary, including regional RI membership coordinator, training leader, and member of Rotary’s Membership and Convention Promotion committees and of the India PolioPlus Committee.
+Pandya has held many roles in Rotary, including regional RI membership coordinator, training leader, and member of RI’s Membership and Convention Promotion committees and of the India PolioPlus Committee.

-He has received RI’s Service Above Self Award and The Rotary Foundation’s Citation for Meritorious Service and Distinguished Service Award.
+He has received the Service Above Self Award, the Rotary Foundation Citation for Meritorious Service, and the Rotary Foundation Distinguished Service Award.
 He and Madhavi are Level 2 Major Donors to the Foundation.